 This product works well in small to medium rooms.
 This model has a room correction feature that allows it to deliver wall-to-wall sounds, regardless of the size of the room.
 However, its performance is less in larger rooms.

-Is Sonos Beam in need of a sub?
+Is the Sonos Beam soundbar test in need of a sub?